openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 </tbody>
 </table>

+<h3>Note: For additional specification information please see the <a href=https://pkg.go.dev/github.com/vmware-tanzu/velero@v1.12.2/pkg/apis/velero/v2alpha1#DataUploadStatus>DataUploadStatus</a> and <a href=https://pkg.go.dev/github.com/vmware-tanzu/velero@v1.12.2/pkg/apis/velero/v2alpha1#DataDownloadStatus>DataDownloadStatus</a> API reference documentation

 <h2>Backup Process</h2>
 <div>
 A user creates a backup CR with the snapshotMoveData option set to true.
-Velero calls the BIA V2 api to create a CSI VolumeSnapshot request.
-The status will move from `New` to `InProgress`.<br><br>
+The velero-plugin-for-csi (based on Asynchronous BackupItemAction/BIA V2 plugin API) creates a CSI VolumeSnapshot of the PVC included in the backup.
+The backup CR status will move from `New` to `InProgress`.<br><br>

 After the VolumeSnapshots are created, you will see one or more DataUpload CRs created.
-You may also see some temporary objects (i.e., pods, PVCs, PVs) created in protected (openshift-adp) namespace.
+You may also see some temporary objects (i.e., pods, PVCs, PVs) created in protected (OADP operator's namespace) namespace.
 The temporary objects are created to assist in the data movement.
 The status of the DataUpload object will progress from `New` to `Accepted` to `InProgress`. <br>

-Now working from the Data Mover plugin the CSI snapshot is mounted from the Node-Agent.
+Now working from the CSI plugin the CSI snapshot is mounted from the Node-Agent.
 The DataUpload Controller then works with Kopia ( the uploader ) to move the object off cluster to the Unified Repo Backup repository off cluster.
 The status is once again reconciled and the backup CR is moved to complete.<br>

-Users can see the DataUpload objects move to a terminal status of either `Completed`, `Failed` or `Canceled` Once the object has been uploaded any intermediate objects like the VolumeSnapshot and VolumeSnapshotContents will be removed.
+Users can see the DataUpload objects move to a terminal status of either `Completed`, `Failed` or `Canceled` Once the object has been uploaded, any intermediate objects like the VolumeSnapshot and VolumeSnapshotContents will be removed.
 Finally the backup object status will be updated with it's terminal status.

 </div>
 <hr>